SebastianTroy/CppEasySerDes/README.md

 ### Supporting A Trivial Type
 -----------------

 This is intended to be the most common use case.
-The following example demonstrates how you would use the esd::JsonClassSerialiser to support a struct, and optionally assign a label and/or additional validation to each struct member variable.
+The following example demonstrates how you would use the esd::ClassHelper to support a struct, and optionally assign a label and/or additional validation to each struct member variable.
 ````C++
 struct TrivialType {
     int a_;